uvarc/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 ### Installation {#installation-id}
 Fiji is a stand-alone application that can be downloaded from the [Fiji website](https://fiji.sc/#download).
 It is available for Mac OSX, Windows, and Linux platforms.

-+ **MacOS X:** The Fiji application should be installed in the the user's home directory rather than the default `Applications` folder.
++ **macOS** The Fiji application should be installed in the user's home directory rather than the default `Applications` folder.
-+ **Windows 7 & 10:** The Fiji application should be installed in the the user's home directory rather than the default `C:\Program Files` directory.
++ **Windows 7 & 10:** The Fiji application should be installed in the user's home directory rather than the default `C:\Program Files` directory.
 + **Linux:** The Fiji application should be installed in a directory where the user has read, execution, and write permissions, e.g. the user's `home` directory.

 ### Download the Example Scripts